-Education and LicensureB.A., Rutgers University, New Brunswick, NJ, May 2010
+Education and LicensureB.A., Summa cum laude, Rutgers University, New Brunswick, NJ, 2010

 Licensed Psychologist, State of Utah, 2017

 Clinical ExperienceMy clinical training began in 2006 when I started volunteering for different counseling hotlines, including the National Suicide Prevention Lifeline.
 After completing an honors major in Psychology at Rutgers University, I worked with multiple therapeutic agencies in my surrounding New Jersey communities, including inpatient facilities and in-home services for children and adolescents.
 In order to serve patients with greater effectiveness, I returned to school on a fellowship to pursue my doctorate in Psychology at the University of Indianapolis.
 My graduate training has been generalist in nature, providing me with clinical knowledge and skills to address a wide variety of concerns, ranging from depression and anxiety, to relationship troubles and trauma.
 To enhance my broad range of skills that apply to adults and adolescents, I engaged in clinical rotations in community mental health and university counseling centers during my doctoral training.
-Most recently, I completed a year-long internship at Appalachian State University’s Counseling and Psychological Services Center in North Carolina.
-During this time, I received formal specialized training in the trauma recovery process, with an emphasis on recovering from sexual assault.
-Having worked with numerous college students who are facing a time of transition in their lives, I have become especially adept at helping people navigate new chapters and identities, including working with the LGBTQ+ population.
-Formally, I have been trained to practice within a variety of therapeutic models, including Interpersonal Process Approaches, Cognitive-Behavior Therapy, Schema Therapy, and Existential Therapy.
+I completed a year-long internship at Appalachian State University’s Counseling and Psychological Services Center in North Carolina.
+During this time, I received specialized training in the trauma recovery process, with an emphasis on recovering from sexual assault.
+Since this time, I have continued to gain expertise in the treatment of trauma, including receiving training in the use of Eye Movement Desensitization and Reprocessing therapy (EMDR).
+And having worked with numerous college students who faced a time of transition in their lives, I have become especially adept at helping people navigate new chapters and identities, including working with the LGBTQ+ population.
 Additionally, I have received training and had many productive experiences in working with couples who are seeking to repair or improve their relationship.

 Couple/Marital/Relationship Conflict & Dysfunction